Check fail2ban

 Permission denied to socket: /var/run/fail2ban/fail2ban.sock (you must be root)

-- If you would allow the Fail2ban client accessing the Fail2ban sever for non-root, you could stop the server, change runtime config, ban, unban, etc.
+The fail2ban client works only with user root by default.
+Fail2ban does not have individual permission or a user privilege model.
+If you allow the fail2ban client accessing the fail2ban server for non-root, you could stop the server, change runtime config, ban, unban, etc.

-Preparing Fail2ban by changing permissions
+Preparing fail2ban by changing permissions (tested on Debian 11):

 The communication takes place via unix-socket /var/run/fail2ban/fail2ban.sock which has the following permissions: